 Event-based Graph Neural networks for silicon retinas: efficient HW implementation

-Reference persons LUCIANO LAVAGNO
+Riferimenti LUCIANO LAVAGNO

-External reference persons Fabrizio Ottati, Usman Jamal, Filippo Minnella
+Riferimenti esterni Fabrizio Ottati, Usman Jamal, Filippo Minnella

-Description State of the art AI algorithms devised for silicon retinas work by transforming events into dense representations processed using standard convolutional DNNs, discarding the sparsity and high temporal resolution of events and leading to high computational burden and latency.
+Descrizione State of the art AI algorithms devised for silicon retinas work by transforming events into dense representations processed using standard convolutional DNNs, discarding the sparsity and high temporal resolution of events and leading to high computational burden and latency.
 For this reason, recent works have adopted Graph Neural Networks (GNNs), which process events as “static” spatio-temporal graphs, which are inherently ”sparse”.